 A reed diffuser is another option for a homemade odor eliminator.
 Choose a small jar with a narrow opening.
 Next, you will need a carrier oil such as coconut or almond oil.
 Fill the jar halfway with this oil and then add a tablespoon of isopropyl alcohol.
 Add 25-30 drops of your favorite essential oils and give the jar a swirl to mix everything together.
 Arrange 3-5 reed sticks and place the jars throughout your home for a beautiful and pleasant smell.
 After about a week, you can flip the reed sticks, add a few more drops of essential oils, and insert the dry end of the reed sticks back into the jar.
 Have fun and experiment with different essential oils for this deodorizer for urine smells!

 It is essential to practice good hygiene if you or someone you care for has incontinence.
 By washing your hands often, using hand sanitizers, and cleaning up accidents right away, you can keep yourself and your home smelling fresh.

 If you have a pet, it is essential to regularly clean and maintain their areas, including litter boxes, to prevent odors from returning.

-We hope these homemade odor eliminator tips and recipes can help you get the smell of urine out of your home to live with less stress!
+We hope these homemade odor eliminator tips and recipes can help you learn options for how to get rid of urine smell in the house to live with less stress!
 For even more ways to clean your home, check out Porch’s article 15 Ways to Clean Your House Fast.

 Top-Selling Incontinence Products